White Cube: When minimalism elevates contemporary art

 In Seoul: African myths according to Tunji Adeniyi-Jones

-At the White Cube gallery in Seoul, Tunji Adeniyi-Jones unveils her works in Korea for the first time.
-The exhibition, running from January 10 to February 22, 2025, draws inspiration from her Yoruba heritage and ancient West African stories.
-Her paintings vibrate with color and life, blending tradition and modernity.
+At Seoul's White Cube Gallery, Tunji Adeniyi-Jones unveils his work in Korea for the first time.
+The exhibition, running from January 10 to February 22, 2025, draws inspiration from his Yoruba heritage and ancient West African narratives.
+His paintings vibrate with color and life, blending tradition and modernity.
 Each canvas invites reflection on cultural identity in an increasingly globalized world.

 © On White Wall